SohanKsheersagar/patient-registration-app/README.md

 # 🏥 Patient Registration App

-This is a **frontend-only web app** built using Next.js and PGlite, developed as part of the Medblocks fresher assignment.
+This is a **frontend-only web app** built with React using Next.js and PGlite, deployed using vercel.

 ---